 Travels from New York, New York, USA

-Robin Roberts's speaking fee falls within range: $75,000 and above
+Robin Roberts's speaking fee falls

 One of the most respected television anchors in the nation, Robin Roberts pulls in millions of loyal viewers each morning as the co-anchor of Good Morning America.
 A self-made journalist, Roberts’ bold leadership and authenticity have contributed to five Emmy wins for Good Morning America, not to mention a number of personal journalism awards for Roberts, including a Peabody and the recognition of being Reader’s Digest “Most Trusted Person on Television.”